The Complete Porsche Buying Guide

 Macan

-The Porsche Macan was the first of their existing mainstream models to take the plunge and go all-electric for their latest iteration.
+The Porsche Macan was supposed to be the first of the brand’s existing mainstream models to take the plunge and go all-electric for their latest iteration.
 Renowned as one of the best handling prestige compact SUV’s on the market, its move to electric only perhaps shocked many people when it was launched early in 2024.
 But then again, Porsche have proved with the Taycan that just because a car is all electric doesn’t mean it can’t handle and perform the way a Porsche should.

-Rather than develop a combustion engine and BEV variant side by side, like Audi, Mercedes and BMW have with many of their models, the new Macan is purely electric only, with the petrol variant remaining on sale in Europe until the end of Spring 2024 and in the UK for a bit longer, yet in its previous styling and trim levels.
-So if you are wanting to stick to a combustion engine in your Macan for as long as possible, you better be quick before they are taken off sale.
+Rather than develop a combustion engine and BEV variant side by side, like Audi, Mercedes and BMW have with many of their models, the new Macan was conceived as purely electric only, with the petrol variant intending to remain on sale in Europe until the end of Spring 2024 and in the UK for a little bit longer, yet in its previous styling and trim levels.
+But so far the petrol Macan remains configurable on the Porsche UK website and can be ordered at your local Porsche Centre.
+There have been industry rumours that Porsche are considering developing a new Macan to run alongside the all-electric version, with a similar appearance yet developed on an all-new platform.
+No word yet as to whether that is their intentions but it is a sign of the lack of confidence in the electric vehicle market for now.

-Whilst the Macan 4 starts at just under £70,000 before any options, the Turbo has a starting price of £95,000.
-Both models offer an all-new design with a focus on driving dynamics and include the very latest technology to offer 800V charging architecture for high-speed charging.
-As with any Porsche product, the levels of customisation and specification adjustments are seemingly endless, yet also mean your £95,000 Macan Turbo can easily become a £150,000 vehicle if you get ambitious.
+All the Macan Electric models offer an all-new design with a focus on driving dynamics and include the very latest technology to offer 800V charging architecture for high-speed charging.
+As with any Porsche product, the levels of customisation and specification adjustments are seemingly endless, yet this also means your £95,000 Macan Turbo can easily become a £150,000 vehicle if you get ambitious.

 Taycan